 " HANDMADE means that it comes from the HEART "

 RIGHT: Tallit with vertical stripes of green, blue and yellow.
 The body of this tallit is black dupioni silk.
 The atarah is bordered by miniature versions of the border stripes.
 This tallit is 100% silk dupioni and has a gorgeous shimmer when the wearer moves.
-This tallit was created for a Bar Mitzvah in Shaker Heights, Ohio in Autumn 2005 (5766).
+This tallit was created for a Bar Mitzvah in Cleveland Ohio in Autumn 2005 (5766).
 The tzitziyot have the blue tekhelet thread.

-LEFT: Watercolour quilted shawl-shaped tallit front - Summer, 2007/5767.
-Created fpr a Bat Mitzvah girl in the San Francisco Bay area who loves the memories of her Big Bubbies.
+ABOVE: Watercolour quilted shawl-shaped tallit front - Summer, 2007/5767.
+Created fpr a Bat Mitzvah girl in the San Francisco Bay area who loves the memories of her "Big Bubbies".
 The top of the watercolour quilting is from one of her Bubbie's cotton dresses as are several of the squares in the watercolour quilting.
 The lace on the atarah is also from the dress that one of her Bubbies wore to her Mother's wedding.
-The bias tape finishing around the edges of the tallit are bias cut cotton from various dresses belonging to one of the "Big Bubbies.
+The bias tape finishing around the edges of the tallit are bias cut cotton from various dresses belonging to one of the "Big Bubbies".
 The tallit bag was created from the gown one Big Bubby wore to her Mother's Bat Mitzvah.
 The fruit pinot (reinforcement corners) and the green grosgrain ribbon (the hanger at the back of the neck) were cut from the dress her grandmother wore to her Mother's Bat Mitzvah ceremony.
 The two kippot were created from the great grandmother's dresses, as well.

-ABOVE: detail of the atarah with hand embroidery and beading.
+BELOW: detail of the atarah with hand embroidery and beading.
 The wearer's name is embroidered in Hebrew within the design.

-ABOVE: Tallit Bag coordinating with the Tallis on the left.
+ABOVE: Tallit Bag coordinating with the Tallis ON THE LEFT.

 ABOVE: Lace kippah with hand beading to coordinate with Tallit set above.